Richard Cottingham: 2022 developments

+Later confession

+On December 22, 2025, Cottingham confessed to the 1965 murder of 18-year-old Alys Eberhardt, who was killed in Fair Lawn, New Jersey.
+The city's police chief said he will not face charges for that case and thus closed it following the confession.

 In media

 Cottingham's case has been discussed in several books and documentaries on serial killers.
 Two focused entirely on him: Rod Leith's The Prostitute Murders: The People vs. Richard Cottingham (Lyle Stuart Inc., 1983) and Crime Scene: The Times Square Killer (Netflix, 2021).
 He was also featured in a two-hour special episode of People Magazine Investigates entitled “The Times Square Killer” (Investigation Discovery, 2023).
 Cottingham's subsequent prison confessions to cold case murders were the focus of the two-part The Torso Killer Confessions (Hulu, 2023).
 Denise Falasca's murder is the focus of the podcast "Denise Didn't Come Home."
 (2024).
+The victims' stories are honored in the podcast "Method & Madness"(2026).